fbpx

 • Appointing an auditor, if required

-A company shall have a registered office within 15 days from the date of incorporation.
-This address shall be used to receive all official communication from various authorities.
-The company shall inform the same to the registrar within 30 days from the date of incorporation.
+A company must have a registered office within 15 days from the incorporation date, used to receive official communications from various authorities.
+The company is required to inform the registrar within 30 days from incorporation.

 3. Open a Bank Account

-Setting up a business entity is important to protect the stockholders from personal liability for liabilities of the business.
-The concept of limitations on liability are respected, founders should set up a bank account in the name of the company and use these accounts for all payments made by, or to the company.
+It is crucial to set up a business bank account to protect shareholders from personal liability and to maintain limitations on liability.
+Founders should open a bank account in the company’s name for all transactions made by or to the company.

 4. Apply for an EIN

-Employee Identification Number, or EIN, is a unique number that identifies your business by the Internal Revenue Service (IRS).
-It is required to open a bank account, hire employees, and file tax returns.
+An Employer Identification Number (EIN) is a unique number that identifies your business to the Internal Revenue Service (IRS).
+It is necessary for opening a bank account, hiring employees, and filing tax returns.
+It serves a similar purpose as a social security number but for businesses.

-It is necessary to granting initial equity soon after you incorporate your business.
-By keeping your financial matters straight, you will be able to save time and money later on.
-Anytime an equity grant is subject to vesting, you may also consider making an 83(b) filing for that grant.
+Issuing initial equity promptly after incorporation is vital.
+Proper financial management can save time and money in the long run.
+When an equity grant is subject to vesting, consider making an 83(b) filing for that grant.

 Explore more